shamil-t/under_water-image-enhancement/README.md

 # 🆄🅽🅳🅴🆁 🆆🅰🆃🅴🆁 🅸🅼🅰🅶🅴 🅴🅽🅰🅽🅲🅴🅼🅴🅽🆃 🅰🅽🅳🅳 🆁🅴🆂🆃🅾🆁🅰🆃🅸🅾🅽 : 🆁🅴🅴🅵 🅲🅻🅰🆂🆂🅸🅵🅸🅲🅰🆃🅸🅾🅽

+The main objective of the Project is to reduce the noises in the Underwater Images.
+We propose some methods for efficient removal of Noises using Image Processing Techniques.
+  The Underwater images have low quality which makes it a difficult process to analyze the images.
+Here we propose Image Enhancement and Image Restoration process for increasing the quality of Underwater Images.
+Clahe, Reyleigh distribution, DCP and MIP,RGHS,ULAP methods are used in this project.

 ### IMAGE ENHANCEMENT

 - CLAHE - CONTRAST LIMITED ADAPTIVE HISTOGRAM EQUALIZATION